MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/buttons.md

 You can also customize visuals that make up the button's appearance.
 For example, you could replace the text with an icon, or use an icon in addition to text.

-Here, a **StackPanel** object that contains an image and text is set as the content of a button.
+Here, a **StackPanel** that contains an image and text is set as the content of a button.

 ```xaml
 <Button Click="Button_Click"